Passeriformes / Alaudidae / Calandrella

 Conservation

-Classified as Least Concern on the IUCN Red List due to its extensive geographic range, stable population trend, and population size that does not approach threatened thresholds.
-The species' remote and extensive habitat provides a buffer against significant anthropogenic pressures, though localized threats may exist in areas of habitat degradation or agricultural expansion.
+Evaluated as Least Concern by the IUCN Red List due to its extensive range, stable population trend, and a population size that is not believed to approach threatened levels.

 Source: Wikipedia · CC BY-SA 3.0